Earth Data Analytics Professional Graduate Certificate

 The interdisciplinary earth data science skills learned in this program can also support existing career tracks in fields including hydrology, geosciences, environmental engineering, urban and regional planning and natural resources.

 This certificate is appropriate for recent graduates, experienced Earth Science professionals and professionals who want to change career tracks.
-If you are a current CU student or employee more information can be found here.
+Unfortunately, we are not able to allow current CU Boulder students and employees into the program at this time.

 Possess and provide documentation of an undergraduate degree (BS, BA or equivalent) in any academic field from an accredited academic institution